-- TEACHING TIP: Figure 2.5 and Table 2.1 are included in the Excel workbook for this chapter. - 4.
-Unemployment - Every point inside the PPF is inefficient because some resources aren't a. being used.
-At point D in Figure 2.4 there is unemployment. - Inefficiency and unemployed resources mean production of either good b. can be increased without reducing production of the other.
-Along the PPF this is not possible. - Unemployment of labor also means unemployment of capital. c. - 5.
+- a.
+Every point inside the PPF is inefficient because some resources aren't being used.
+At point D in Figure 2.5 there is unemployment. - b.
+Inefficiency and unemployed resources mean production of either good can be increased without reducing production of the other.
+Along the PPF this is not possible. - c.
+Unemployment of labor also means unemployment of capital. - 3.
 Inefficiency: An economy can be operating at full employment and still be inside the PPF.
-Although resources are being fully used, they are not being allocated to their most productive uses. - TEACHING TIP: Suppose LeBron James, a well-known professional basketball player, was forced to teach economics.
+Although resources are being fully used, they are not being allocated to their most productive uses.

+TEACHING TIP: Suppose LeBron James, a well-known professional basketball player, was forced to teach economics.
 Presumably that would not be his most productive activity.

-- 6. The Efficient Mix of Output: To be efficient, an economy must produce what people want.
+4. The Efficient Mix of Output: To be efficient, an economy must produce what people want.
 This means choosing the right point on the PPF.
-This is called output efficiency. - TEACHING TIP: Extreme examples can help students see the difference between allocative efficiency and productive efficiency.
+This is called output efficiency.

+TEACHING TIP: Extreme examples can help students see the difference between allocative efficiency and productive efficiency.
 Suppose all of the land, labor, and capital in the country were used to produce something students might find undesirable, say Brussels sprouts or turnips.
 As long as the economy is producing the maximum amount possible of that good, then productive efficiency is achieved.
-However, the economy is not producing the best mix of outputs because it is not producing the goods people want.
-That means the mix of goods is not allocatively efficient.
+However, the economy is not producing the best mix of outputs because the mix of goods is not allocatively efficient.
 Make it clear to students that points on the curve represent a productively efficient combination of resources, but not necessarily an allocatively efficient combination of resources.
 Productive efficiency means all resources are being fully used.
-Allocative efficiency means the economy is producing the combination of goods and services consumers want to buy.
+Allocative efficiency means the economy is producing the combination of goods and services consumers want to buv.